Finding tests

 root = "src" # Only scan for tests in the src directoryExecution Order

-- Test files are executed sequentially (not in parallel)
+- Test files run sequentially (not in parallel)

-- Within each file, tests run sequentially based on their definition order
+- Within each file, tests run sequentially in definition order